-If you have had an accident at work and want to make a claim there are several steps we suggest that you take after your accident.
+If you want to claim compensation for a Heath & Safety related accident at work, there are several steps we suggest that you take after your accident.

 - Make sure your injury is recorded in the ‘accident book’ at work and, if appropriate, reported to the Health & Safety Executive (HSE)

 - Speak to your Union Rep or contact a specialist personal injury lawyer directly.
 A Health & Safety claim must be made within three years of the accident so it is worth speaking to someone as soon as you have decided to make a claim to ensure you are in time and the details of your accident are still fresh in your mind